Tag Archive for: coronavirus

 Tu-Anh Tran

-Professor, Head of the Pediatrics Department at Nîmes University Hospital
+Professor, Chief of the Pediatrics Department at Nîmes University Hospital

 Professor Tu-Anh TRAN is a pediatrician specializing in inflammatory and rheumatic diseases in children, and head of the pediatrics department at the Nîmes University Hospital.
-A meditation practitioner himself, he was instrumental in creating one of the first university-level meditation programs in France, at the Montpellier-Nîmes School of Medicine: “Meditation and Health.”
+A meditation practitioner himself, he spearheaded the creation of one of France’s first university-level meditation programs, “Meditation and Health,” at the Montpellier-Nîmes School of Medicine.
 Professor Tran has been using meditation to treat his young patients for over 10 years.